Endurance work in competitive swimming and distance running - sociological perspectives

 What is it about?

-Despite a growing number of qualitative studies of sport and physical cultures, in-depth investigations of those requiring sustained engagement with ‘endurance work’ remain relatively under-developed.
-These physical cultures are sociologically very interesting as they often demand of practitioners intense commitment in terms of time, energy, and (for many) finances devoted to endurance-training regimes.
+We were interested in investigating sports and physical cultures that demand intense commitment in terms of time, energy, and (for many) finances, devoted to endurance-training regimes.
 They also require substantial sacrifice with regard to social activities and family life, even for those not competing at elite levels.
 The nature of endurance still remains under-researched from a sociological and qualitative perspective, however, and in this article we directly address this gap in the research literature.
 Data are derived from two separate ethnographic and autoethnographic research projects, and explore interesting commonalities in the shared lived experience of endurance and ‘endurance work’ in two very different, and distinctive, sporting worlds.

 Why is it important?